family dispute arbitration in Calvary, Georgia 39829

 The Background

-After the passing of patriarch James Miller in August 2022, his four children—Anna, Michael, David, and Sarah—were tasked with dividing the family farm.
+After the passing of patriarch the claimant in August 2022, his four children—Anna, Michael, David, and Sarah—were tasked with dividing the family farm.
 James had left a will specifying equal shares, but ambiguities over the operational control and the valuation of farm equipment created tension.
 Anna, the eldest, wanted to continue farming and buy out her siblings’ shares for $300,000.
 Michael and David, living out-of-state, argued the farm should be liquidated and the proceeds split evenly.
 Sarah was caught in the middle, leaning toward selling but open to compromise.

 Timeline of Events